lakecitycoaching/lakecitycoaching/src/pages/blog/stress-anxiety-management.md

 > Here at Lake City Coaching, we take a simple, fun, healing approach to Stress & Anxiety Management.

 #### Learn to:

+*   Identify and release your stressors to experience peace

+*   Make yourself a priority (even with your busy schedule!)

+*   Automatically choose behaviors that calm and refresh

+*   Use Rest & Digest meal secrets to avoid bloating & indigestion

+*   Release meal related stress and anxiety to burn more calories

+*   Understand how stress creates belly fat & how to reverse it

+*   Practice free, enjoyable, “anytime” ways to get rid of stress

+*   Realize that you need and deserve joy, relaxation & fun

+*   Put your body into Fat Burning Mode without dieting

+*   Calm chronic anxiety related shallow breathing

+*   Quiet the “chatter” in your head that keeps you awake

+*   Focus & make better decisions in the absence of stress

+*   Take the time you need complete a task without feeling rushed

+*   Respect yourself enough to prioritize your self-care

+*   Say NO to the things that are keeping you from your YES

+*   Letting Go is as useful as Holding On once was

+*   Honor your calendar and your time

+*   Walk purposefully in the direction of your goals